 In 1999, Susan relocated to Scottsdale, Arizona along with her Ski Nautique.
 After a rather hair raising experience on one of the public lakes in April of that year, she was determined to find a better and safer option to ski.
 For 2 ½ years, she skied at Buchli Lake, a private tournament lake in the East Valley of Phoenix.
 Although it was great fun, she longed to be at a place where she could be an owner.
 In March of 2001, Susan and Luigi purchased a water ski home at Lakeside Ski Village on the west side of Phoenix.
 It has become her personal Prozac and favorite place to escape the hustle and bustle of the daily grind.
 It is far enough out of town to feel like you are getting away every weekend, but close enough should you need to be able to conduct business on the weekend.
 Of course, in the same tradition that she was raised, Sunday is family day.
 It is extremely rare to find Susan taking time away from her family on a Sunday.

 Susan has been a full time REALTOR® since 1999, living and working in Scottsdale, Arizona.
 She is well connected in the water ski community on a local and worldwide level.
 She is a homeowner at Lakeside Ski Village in Gila Bend, AZ.
-Working with Russ Lyon Sotheby's International Real Estate, an international, luxury real estate firm, she still finds time to participate in tournament water skiing and philanthropic endeavors.
+Working as Designated Broker of Blocks Real Estate Brokerage, a boutique, tech-driven firm based in Phoenix, she still finds time to participate in tournament water skiing and philanthropic endeavors.